afourmy/pyNMS/README.md

 - [ ] Degree centrality. number of neighbor of each node (graph + make node size depend on it)
 - [ ] Protection-based link dimensioning: IGP reconvergence, FRR, etc

-## Links
-- [x] Possibility to change the cost of a link (UD-metric)
-- [x] Interface.
-Metrics depends on the interface for OSPF, RSTP, etc
-- [x] Different type of physical link: WDM Fiber, ETH, etc. Color per type of link.

 ## Canvas-related tasks
-- [x] Multiple selection: all nodes/links contained in a rectangle
-- [x] Icons for devices instead of a tkinter oval
-- [x] Multiple nodes/links deletion
-- [x] Dijkstra must consider the cost of the links
-- [x] Fix the zoom that doesn't work well (zooming and unzooming)
-- [x] Left-clicking on an object updates the property window if it is deiconified
-- [x] Hide/show display per type of objects
-- [x] Draw an arc instead of a straigth line when there are several links between two nodes.
-- [x] Per-layer 3D display with nodes duplication
-- [x] When switching to simple oval display, keep track of the size of the object so that it is always the same.
-- [x] Remove switch to creation button
-- [x] Click on a node should select only the node (erase previous selection).
-Ctrl to add to selection
-- [x] Radio button for nodes and link selection.
-Add to menu
-- [ ] Add arrows on trunks for route highlight
 - [ ] Change the mouse pointeur when going over an object
 - [ ] Modified Dijkstra to find the longest path/widest path
 - [ ] Generate text and shapes on the canvas